Program guide

 Law enforcement officers, Correctional officers

-What support you get
+What support do you get?

 Program amount: up to $25,000.
 It may be used for down payment, closing costs, mortgage insurance, or mortgage interest rate buydown.